Fl4v/Statistical-Data-Analysis-with-ML-Tools/README.md

 ## Statistical Data Analysis with ML Tools

 This project contains tools used for Statistical Data Analysis as well as open source Machine Learning tools.
-This project has been inspiried by Aurelion Gerion `Hands-On Machine Learning with Scikit-Learn & TensorFlow`'s book.
-The book's github can be found here: https://github.com/ageron/handson-ml
+This project has been inspiried by Aurelion Gerion `Hands-On Machine Learning with Scikit-Learn & TensorFlow` book.
+Github project [Here](https://github.com/ageron/handson-ml)

+### Installation

+- Make sure that **python 3.7** is installed in local environment.
+- `pip install -r requirements.txt`

 This project also contain a small fun scripts that downloads and diplays Nasa's random daily image using the `PIL` library.